 The Fund promotes one of the climate and environmental objectives as included in article 9 of the Taxonomy Regulation, being the objective 'climate mitigation'.
 The Fund promotes this objective in its underlying investments, by promoting the stabilisation of greenhouse gas concentrations in the atmosphere consistent with the long-term temperature goal of the Paris Agreement.
-The Fund reduced its energy intensity and GHG intensity in 2021 with -/- 10.0% and -/- 10.5% respectively.
-The energy intensity and GHG intensity figures of 2022 will be published in the Fund's ESG annual report 2022.
+The Fund saw its energy intensity increase from 109 kWh/m2 in 2020 to 137 kWh/m2 in 2021 and its GHG intensity increase from 22 kg/CO2 in 2020 to 29 kg/CO2 in 2021.
+This effect can be explained by an increasing number of people working from home as a result of Covid.
+The energy intensity and GHG intensity figures will be published in the Fund's ESG annual report.